vitalyford/NetGameFlow/README.md

 ### Step-by-Step Learning

-NetworkFlow offers detailed packet journey simulations:
+NetGameFlow offers detailed packet journey simulations with advanced security scenarios:

 - **DNS Resolution**: See how your computer finds the IP address for a website
 - **Web Requests**: Follow HTTPS requests to web servers
 - **CDN Delivery**: Watch how content delivery networks speed up the internet
-- **DDoS Attack Simulation**: Learn about cyber attacks and protection methods
+- **DDoS Attack Simulation**: Experience realistic cyber attacks with botnet operations
+- **Security Protection**: Learn how Cloudflare and other services protect against attacks
+- **Network Recovery**: See how systems recover from security incidents

-Each step shows technical details like IP addresses, protocols, and routing decisions while explaining concepts in simple language.
+Each step shows technical details like IP addresses, protocols, routing decisions, and security measures while explaining concepts in simple language.

 ### Panel Management